Vicky Aisha Leaves Little To The Imagination In Risque Pink Lingerie

 In the post’s caption, the Instagram star implored her followers to share their opinions regarding her wearing the color pink.

-Many of Vicky’s admirers answered her question in the comments section.
+Many of Vicky’s admirers took the time to answer her question in the comments section.

 “I love you in pink,” wrote one fan, adding a string of heart-eye emoji to the comment.